anna-dor-plumsail/documents-docs/source/flow/actions/sharepoint-processing.rst

 Remove SharePoint Document by URL
 -----------------------------------------
-Remove the document by a specific URL
+Remove a SharePoint document by a specific URL with the help of Microsoft Flow.

 .. rubric:: Input Parameters